Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Benchmark

----
-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_
----

 Currently, the processes for selecting cost codes for a purchase order items is entirely manual.
 We do not have statistics for how accurate the initial cost coding is, or how often Project Managers change cost codes when they are reviewing them.
 Additionally, we also have no documented data on relationships between the information on a purchase order and the cost codes.